Child Care During COVID-19

 Do my children have to wear masks during child care or camps?

-A new policy requires that children 3 years and older need to wear masks while in child care programs, schools, and camps.
-It goes into effect on September 21, 2020.
+OEC’s policy requires that children 3 years and older need to wear masks while in child care programs and camps.
+This requirement went into effect on September 21, 2020.
 However, child care programs will have until October 19, 2020 to phase in this new rule.

 Children under 3 years of age are not required to wear masks.
-In fact, the Centers for Disease Control (CDC) says that children under age 2 shouldn’t wear masks.
+In fact, the Centers for Disease Control (CDC) says that children under age 2 shouldn’t wear masks at all.
 Make sure to review the written policy that your child’s program shares with you.
 OEC’s flyer also has more information:

 Do kids have to wear masks all day?

-No. For example, children will be able to take their masks off when they eat, nap, or are outside (as long as they are at least 6 feet from each other, whenever possible).
-Programs may also have other scheduled mask breaks, where kids can stay 6 feet away from other children wherever possible without their masks on.
+No. For example, children will be able to take their masks off when they eat or nap, (as long as they are spaced far apart, at least 6 feet whenever possible).
+They can also remove their masks for outdoor activities.
+Programs may also have other scheduled mask breaks, as long as indoor mask breaks space kids at least 6 feet apart wherever possible.

 But kids didn’t have to wear masks before — what changed?